• Skip to secondary menu

 While the exact mechanism of how it works is not yet fully clear, users report experiencing the following effect of kratom on allergies:

-- reduced congestion and runny nose, as well as easier breathing,
+• reduced congestion and runny none as well as easier breathing,

-This is not necessarily a guarantee that it will work for you in the exact same way.
-So, it’s best to try and see how your body responds to kratom and if it’s effective for your specific allergies.
+This is not necessarily a guarantee that it will work for you in the exact way.
+So it’s best to try and see how your body responds to kratom and if it’s effective for your specific allergies.

 Which Type of Kratom for Allergies Is Best?